 The best way to stick to a new exercise routine is by staying accountable.
 Find someone else to help, like a workout partner, a coach or a trainer.
 Or, if you’re self-motivated, track your workouts in an app or calendar.

-Two men shaking hands on outdoor tennis court
+two men shaking hands on outdoor tennis court

 Go for it because nobody else cares